automationsaan/website-to-pdf-infra/README.md

 <!-- BEGIN_TF_DOCS -->
-# Who we are

-We are a DevOps school run by engineers with rich educational and professional credentials who've helped hundreds of students land tech jobs over the past 5 years - https://tntk.io/

 # Project overview

 Put your DevOps skills to the test with our hands-on capstone project.
 Designed for anyone interested in gaining practical experience, this project challenges you to integrate AWS, Terraform, Kubernetes, GitHub Actions, ArgoCD, Datadog, and PagerDuty to build and manage a production-like environment.
 Showcase your ability to create a complete, real-world solution by building cloud infrastructure, implementing observability, developing CI/CD pipelines, and managing incidents.

-Check out the video instructions for the project on https://www.udemy.com/course/real-world-devops-project-gitops-methodology

 # Main goal